Monolithic HPLC column: Technology applications

 In its earliest form, liquid chromatography was used to separate the pigments of chlorophyll by a Russian botanist.
 Decades later, other chemists used the procedure for the study of carotins.
 Liquid chromatography was then used for the isolation of small molecules and organic compounds like amino acids, and most recently has been used in peptide and DNA research.
 Monolith columns have been instrumental in advancing the field of biomolecular research.

 In recent trade shows and international meetings for HPLC, interest in column monoliths and biomolecular applications has grown steadily, and this correlation is no coincidence.
 Monoliths have been shown to possess great potential in the “omics” fields- genomics, proteomics, metabolomics, and pharmacogenomics, among others.
 The reductionist approach to understanding the chemical pathways of the body and reactions to different stimuli, like drugs, are essential to new waves of healthcare like personalized medicine.

 Pharmacogenomics studies how responses to pharmaceutical products differ in efficacy and toxicity based on variations in the patient's genome; it is a correlation of drug response to gene expression in a patient.
 Jeremy K. Nicholson of the Imperial College, London, used a postgenomic viewpoint to understand adverse drug reactions and the molecular basis of human disesase.
 His group studied gut microbial metabolic profiles and were able to see distinct differences in reactions to drug toxicity and metabolism even among various geographical distributions of the same race.
 Affinity monolith chromatography provides another approach to drug response measurements.
-David Hage at the University of Nebraska binds ligands to monolithic supports and measures the equilibrium phenomena of binding interactions between drugs and serum proteins.
+David Hage at the University of Nebraska–Lincoln binds ligands to monolithic supports and measures the equilibrium phenomena of binding interactions between drugs and serum proteins.
 A monolith-based approach at the University of Bologna, Italy, is currently in use for high-speed screening of drug candidates in the treatment of Alzheimer's.
 In 2003, Regnier and Liu of Purdue University described a multi-dimensional LC procedure for identifying single nucleotide polymorphisms (SNPs) in proteins.
 SNPs are alterations in the genetic code that can sometimes cause changes in protein conformation, as is the case with sickle cell anemia.
 Monoliths are particularly useful in these kinds of separations because of their superior mass transport capabilities, low backpressures coupled with faster flow rates, and relative ease of modification of the support surface.